 TEMPORARY DISTURBANCE - A short-term change in the landscape that occurs as part of a development or redevelopment activity.
-Temporary disturbance includes storage of materials that are necessary for the completion of the development or redevelopment activity, construction of a road or other pathway that is necessary for access to the site of the development or redevelopment activity, if the road, or pathway is removed immediately after completion of the development or redevelopment activity and the area is restored to its previous vegetative condition; and grading of a development site, if the area is restored to its previous vegetative condition immediately after completion of the development or redevelopment or redevelopment or redevelopment activity.
-Temporary disturbance does not include a septic system in a forest or developed woodland on a lot created before local program approval, if clearing is required.
-Temporary disturbance also does not include a violation.
+Temporary disturbance includes storage of materials that are necessary for the completion of the development or redevelopment activity, construction of a road or other pathway that is necessary for access to the site of the development or redevelopment activity, if the road, or pathway is removed immediately after completion of the development or redevelopment activity and the area is restored to its previous vegetative condition; and grading of a development site, if the area is restored to its previous vegetative condition immediately after completion of the development or redevelopment activity; and locating a septic system on a lot created before local program approval if the septic system is located in existing grass or clearing is not required.
+Temporary disturbance does not include a septic system in a forest or developed woodland on a lot created before local program approval, if clearing is required; and a violation.